Mono-Game/MonoGame.Samples/FuelCell/Documentation/8-FuelCell-Bringing-the-noise.md

     }
 ```

+> [!NOTE]
-This actually is not the most efficient way of playing an engine rumble, but it is certainly the easiest, because we are playing a new sound EVERY update frame, so we end up with multiple instances of the sound playing continuously.
+> This actually is not the most efficient way of playing an engine rumble, but it is certainly the easiest, because we are playing a new sound EVERY update frame, so we end up with multiple instances of the sound playing continuously.
 But the effect is only a second long, keeping it short so we do not run into issues (there is a limit to how many sound effects you can play in a single frame).

-Run the game and now you have a running game complete with audio.
+Run the game and you now have a running game complete with audio.

 ## A working game

 We could call the game complete at this point, it runs, the player can move and we have lots of stirring sounds encouraging the player to grab those cells.
 But at this point the input code specifically is a little messy, sure "it works" but as we develop the game and add more controls, features, and other good stuff, it will start to get harder and harder to manage.

-To address this, we will do a little refactoring of the project to move all of the "input" logic into its own class which will be a little more aggressive about how it operates, to make listing for and reacting to input a lot easier going forward (with also a view that this is a class we can take with us to our next project and give you a head start.)
+To address this, we will finish off with a little refactoring of the project to move all of the "input" logic into its own class which will be a little more aggressive about how it operates, but it will make listing for and reacting to input a lot easier going forward (with also a view that this is a class we can take with us to our next project and give you a head start.)

 ## See Also